-Even if a better instinct is honed over many years of experience, instinct is still not good enough, nor is it objective or sharable.
+Even if a better instinct is honed over many years of experience, instinct is still not good enough, nor is it objective, sharable, and scalable.

 Develop your skills to analyze a position’s demands with the PBI (Position Behavior Indicator) techniques, and better advise managers for whom you hire.

 Apply the GRI to: be more effective in attracting the right candidates, analyze, interview, and provide feedback to them, make recommendations to those you recruit for, and onboard the candidates.

 Our actions and beliefs are inherently colored by our worldview: our motivations, what drives us, and our expectations.
 This leads us to make assumptions about others, but what works for us may not apply to the position we are filling or to the person we interview.

 Once the GRI profile and PBI (Position Behavior Indicator) of the positions are available, these data help set you apart from the process, put yourself into the candidates' shoes, refrain from judging, reach out to understand their view, and make hiring decisions at a new level.

 The behavioral aspects of a position are always the fuzziest to define for everyone involved in the process of hiring.
 The person can be consistently managed in the organization only after there is an agreement in defining the demands of the job.